BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 !battle(["Refugees", :AGGRON, 0], "Cave Field")

-This fight exploits the cave field to collapse in on your Pokémon - instantly KO'ing most Pokémon.
-The Sturdy + Custap Berry combo makes it common for each Pokémon to get two attacks against you, so one collapse each.
-Without preparedness... that means you will lose all six of your Pokémon before the other fight!
+This fight exploits the cave field to collapse in on your Pokemon - instantly KO'ing most Pokemon.
+The Sturdy + Custap Berry combo makes it common for each Pokemon to get two attacks against you, so one collapse each.
+Without preparedness... that means you will lose all six of your Pokemon before the other fight!
 There are lots of strategies you can use to succeed here, however.
 Moldbreaker or multi-hit moves like Bullet Seed solve the Sturdy issue, allowing you to easily win.
-You can also use Power Gem constantly to change the field and prevent a collapse, or have a Bulletproof or Rock Head Pokémon do the whole fight since they are immune to the collapses.
+You can also use Power Gem constantly to change the field and prevent a collapse, or have a Bulletproof or Rock Head Pokemon do the whole fight since they are immune to the collapses.
 The Aron and Lairon will collapse themselves, so you could also just have something spam Wide Guard since you'll be safe from the collapse damage.

 !dbattle(["Refugees", :AGGRON, 1], ["Refugees", :AGGRON, 2], "Cave Field")

 Possibly benefitting from the collapses your team suffer in the first battle, this doubles team goes all in on a similar strategy, this time with Rock Head to prevent any of the Aggron from taking collapse damage.
 With their Seeds, they'll gain defense, so your physical moves won't easily take them down in time.
-Wide Guard is even better this time, as your second active Pokémon can then focus on knocking out the Aggron.
-You can also just point-blank sweep them with two Pokémon running Aura Sphere, Focus Blast, Earth Power, Surf, and the like, so that's an option too.
+Wide Guard is even better this time, as your second active Pokemon can then focus on knocking out the Aggron.
+You can also just point-blank sweep them with two Pokemon running Aura Sphere, Focus Blast, Earth Power, Surf, and the like, so that's an option too.
 Again Bulletproof and Rock Head trivialize this fight.

 Once you succeed in here, you can get the *Aggronite* and a hidden *Ultra Ball* and *Max Repel*.
 There are also encounters down here.